Nahida4479/FFvert/README.md

 ## FFvert image background remove system
 Image background remove system based on `@imgly/background-removal-node` package.
-The AI model `isnet_fp16` is downloaded of `IMG.LY` servers and runs locally.
+The AI model `isnet_fp16` is downloaded from `IMG.LY` servers and runs locally.

 ## YouTube video downloader
-YouTube Downloader is base on `youtube-dl-exec` package.
+YouTube Downloader is based on `youtube-dl-exec` package.
 The file is downloaded and converted using `FFmpeg` for user selected format and resolution.

 ## Installation